SylwiaBlinow/Cyclistic-Case-Study-using-R/README.md

 ![noweeks](https://github.com/SylwiaBlinow/Cyclistic-Case-Study-using-R/assets/156024627/442dac43-5aed-49bd-a3bf-ffa4a8e5c382)

-### #Create bar plot to show the Days of the Week with No. of Rides taken by Riders
+### #Create bar plot to show the Days of the Week with No. of rides taken by Riders

 trips_v8 %>%
   filter(!is.na(member_casual)) %>%